RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-monitor.md

 ## Constellation

 The Constellation panel shows the contacts for the satellites in the constellation.
-The operator has the option to either view these in a Timeline view, which shows past, current and future contacts along a scalable time range, or in a List view, which provides additional detail on each pass.
+The operator has the option to either view these in a Timeline view, which shows past, current, and future contacts along a scalable time range, or in a List view, which provides additional detail on each pass.
 In both views, the user can click a contact to open a [Modeless Pane](/patterns/modeless-panes) containing its Contact Details or the associated Pass Plan.

 ### Timeline View